 1.1.1 Role of Information systems in Organisations 1.
 2. 3.
 4. 5.
 Definition of Information Systems Issues related to organisations and information systems.
 IS as a means of extracting the required information by the organisations.
 Types of information systems found in organisations: data processing systems, knowledge work systems, and management information systems.
 Their main differences.
 Internal and external information with respect to the organisation Definition of Strategic, Tactical and Operation Information Systems 1.1.2 Information systems life cycles 1.
 2. 3.
 4. 5.
-Overview of the systems life cycle and the Waterfall model.
-The issues that indicate the need for a new system.
-Overview of main stages: feasibility study, requirements analysis, system design, implementation, methods of conversion, post-implementation review, system maintenance.
-Overview of prototyping - a different lifecycle - benefits and pitfalls of prototyping.
-Description of other software development methodologies including RAD and Spiral.
+Overview of main stages: feasibility study, requirements analysis, system design, implementation, methods of conversion, post- implementation review, system maintenance.
 1.1.3 Implementation issues of IS in organisations 1.
 2. What goes on during implementation of IS.
 Aspects of successful and non successful implementation.
 1.1.4 Management Information Systems / Business Intelligence Software 1.
 2. 3.
-4. 5. success or failure of a MIS.
-Definition of data warehousing Executive Information systems and the purpose of drill-down techniques
+4. 5.
+6. Role of management information systems and how they help managers take decisions Characteristics of a MIS and factors effecting the success or failure of a MIS.
+Definition of data warehousing Executive Information systems and the purpose of drill-down techniques OLAP (Online Analytical Processing) Data mining

-6. Data mining 7.
-Artificial Neural Networks 1.1.5 Expert systems 1.
-Definition of an expert system.
-2. Usage of expert systems in specific industries; medicine, engineering and manufacturing.
-3. Benefits and limitations of expert systems.
-116 1.1.6 Data and data capture 1.
-Methods commonly associated with data capture (large volumes of data) 2.
-Uses, advantages and disadvantages of a.
-Bar codes. b.
-Magnetic stripe cards. c.
-Radio Frequency Identifier (RFID). d.
-Optical Mark Recognition (OMR). e.
-Optical Character Recognition (OCR). f.
-Magnetic-Ink Character Recognition (MICR). g.
-Smart cards. h.
-Keying in the data.3.
-Overview of Electronic Data Interchange (EDI) - used to link suppliers and retailers electronically for fast information exchange. č 1.1.7 Data loss and recovery 1.
-Defining negligence in an IS environment - effects of methods negligence.
-2. Main stages in disaster planning and disaster recovery plan.Overview of a security plan including physical security and software related security.
+7. Artificial Neural Networks 1.1.5 Expert systems Definition of an expert system.
+Usage of expert systems in specific industries; medicine, engineering and manufacturing.
+Benefits and limitations of expert systems.
+1.1.6 Data and data capture Methods commonly associated with data capture (large volumes of data) Uses, advantages and disadvantages of Bar codes.
+Magnetic stripe cards.
+Radio Frequency Identifier (RFID).
+Optical Mark Recognition (OMR).
+Optical Character Recognition (OCR).
+Magnetic-Ink Character Recognition (MICR).
+Smart cards.
+Keying in the data.
+Overview of Electronic Data Interchange (EDI) - used to link suppliers and retailers electronically for fast information exchange.
+1.1.7 Data loss and recovery methods Defining negligence in an IS environment - effects of negligence.
+Main stages in disaster planning and disaster recovery plan.
+Overview of a security plan including physical security and software related security.
 Criteria used to select a contingency plan.
-1.1.8 Training issues 1.
-The need for ICT related training in modern organisations 2.
-Skills updating.
-Training for senior management, middle management and staff - characteristics of each group, the use of ICT tools by each and potential problems encountered Methods of training - computer based training, instructor led courses 4.
-Aspects of a corporate training strategy 1.1.0 Drainat Manager ( 1.1.9 Project Management 1.
-Defining project management and its importance in modern organisations 2.
-Aspects of project planning and scheduling (setting of timescales, resources required, potential areas of slowdown in development).
-3. Project reviews - ways to analyse progress and take corrective action if required.
-4. Composition and characteristics of a good project team.5.
-Selection and characteristics of a good project manager -tasks for which project manager is responsible. works for which project munuger is responsible.
-1.1.10 Codes of practice in 1.
-Issues related to ethics and computing - factors that organisations need to be considered in ethical decision-making.
-2. Formal guidelines in the computing industry.
-3. Codes of practice - employee code of conduct.
-4. Use of informal guidelines to make ethical decisions.
+1.1.8 Training issues The need for ICT related training in modern organisations Skills updating.
+Training for senior management, middle management and staff - characteristics of each group, the use of ICT tools by each and potential problems encountered Methods of training - computer based training, instructor led courses Aspects of a corporate training strategy 1.1.9 Project Management Defining project management and its importance in modern organisations Aspects of project planning and scheduling (setting of timescales, resources required, potential areas of slowdown in development).
+Project reviews - ways to analyse progress and take corrective action if required.
+Composition and characteristics of a good project team.
+Selection and characteristics of a good project manager -tasks for which project manager is responsible.
+1.1.10 Codes of practice in organisations Issues related to ethics and computing - factors that need to be considered in ethical decision-making.
+Formal guidelines in the computing industry.
+Codes of practice - employee code of conduct.
+Use of informal guidelines to make ethical decisions.